-This pilot implementation focused upon the Pyramid Model (Fox et al., 2003), a public health model of promotion and prevention for young children's social-emotional development.
+This pilot implementation focused upon the Pyramid Model (Fox et al., 2003), a public health model of promotion and prevention for young children's socio-emotional development.
 At the foundation of the Pyramid is a skilled workforce that is fairly compensated, provided adequate PD, and staffed intentionally.
 With this foundation in place, adults build nurturing and responsive relationships with children, families, and colleagues.
 Children have access to meaningful and challenging materials and learning experiences, clear expectations, predictable routines, and rich conversations in play experiences.
-Adults create opportunities to teach children friendship skills, emotional regulation, and social problem solving.
+Adults create opportunities to teach children friendship skills, emotional regulation, and social problem-solving.
 When these supports are in place, only a small number of children continue to require individualized and intensive plans to support their behavior in the classroom and/or at home.
-These plans take a team-based Prevent-Teach-Reinforce framework (Dunlap et al., 2013) and are designed around the "function" of the behavior (what it communicates for the child).
+These plans take a teambased Prevent-Teach-Reinforce framework (Dunlap et al., 2013) and are designed around the "function" of the behavior (what it communicates for the child).

-The Pyramid Model has been evaluated in a multi-site randomized control trial (Hemmeter et al., 2016; Hemmeter et al., 2021).
+The Pyramid Model has been evaluated in a multisite randomized control trial (Hemmeter et al., 2016, 2021).
 Teachers who implemented the Pyramid Model with fidelity had significantly more emotionally supportive classrooms than did control group teachers.
 Importantly, students of teachers in Pyramid Model classrooms were rated as more socially skilled and as having few challenging behaviors at the end of the year.

-The How of PD: Research Support for Practice-Based Coaching
+The How of PD: Research Support for Practice-Based Coaching (PBC)

-Most of the research-to-date on the Pyramid Model has included a specific coaching model: Practice-Based Coaching (PBC; Snyder et al., 2015).
+Most of the research-to-date on the Pyramid Model has included a specific coaching model: PBC (Snyder et al., 2015).
 PBC is supported by a growing body of rigorous research.
-It has been used to support Pyramid Model implementation (Artman-Meeker et al., 2014; Golden et al., 2021; Hemmeter et al., 2015; McLeod et al., 2019), teachers' implementation of Tier 2 behavior supports in preschool (Conroy et al., 2014; 2021), and embedded instruction (Snyder et al., 2018).
+It has been used to support Pyramid Model implementation (Artman-Meeker et al., 2014; Golden et al., 2021; Hemmeter et al., 2015; McLeod et al., 2019), teachers' implementation of Tier 2 behavior supports in preschool (Conroy et al., 2014, 2021), and embedded instruction (Snyder et al., 2018).
 PBC is a cyclical process in which collaborative coaching partners engage in a process of goal setting, focused observation, and reflection and feedback around effective teaching practices such as the Pyramid Model.
-In most research, PBC is characterized as "expert" coaching, in which a coach with expertise on the focal teaching practices works individually with a classroom teacher.
-For example, Hemmeter et al. (2016) offered preschool teachers 19 hours of workshop training and an average of 13.5 individual PBC sessions with a project-affiliated coach.
-Coaching resulted in a statistically significant increase in Pyramid Model implementation relative to a waitlist control.
+In most research, PBC is characterized as "expert" coaching in which a coach with expertise on the focal teaching practices works individually with a classroom teacher.
+For example, Hemmeter et al. (2016) offered preschool teachers 19 hr of workshop training and an average of 13.5 individual PBC sessions with a projectaffiliated coach.
+Coaching resulted in a statistically significant increase in Pyramid Model implementation relative to a wait-list control.

 There is evidence that PBC can be offered flexibly to meet individual and program needs (National Center for Pyramid Model Innovation, 2019).
-PBC can be delivered live in the classroom or at a distance via technology (e.g., Baughn et al., 2019; McLeod et al., 2019).
-Researchers have used email (Baughn et al., 2019), video (McLeod et al., 2019), and web-based self-coaching (Snyder et al., 2018) to deliver PBC.
-The collaborative coaching partners are also flexible: researchers have examined peer coaching (Golden et al., 2021; Giordano et al., 2020), small group coaching (Fettig & Artman-Meeker, 2016), and self-coaching (Bishop et al., 2015).
+PBC can be delivered live in the classroom or at a distance through technology (e.g., Baughan et al., 2019; McLeod et al., 2019).
+Researchers have used email (Baughan et al., 2019), video (McLeod et al., 2019), and Web-based self-coaching (Snyder et al., 2018) to deliver PBC.
+The collaborative coaching partners are also flexible: Researchers have examined peer coaching (Giordano et al., 2020; Golden et al., 2021), small group coaching (Fettig & Artman-Meeker, 2016), and self-coaching (Bishop et al., 2015).

-The Tiered Coaching Model: Rationale and Description
+The TCM: Rationale and Description

 Taken together, there is evidence that individual "expert" coaching, small group coaching, and self-coaching are effective strategies.
 However, no researchers to date have examined these strategies together as a systematic package.
 There also is little guidance about how to choose specific coaching approaches.
-To date, coaching has largely been applied in a "more is better", "one-size-fits all" approach.
+To date, coaching has largely been applied in a "more is better," "one-size-fits-all" approach.
 The TCM was developed to account for individual teacher differences, preferences, and classroom practices in the coaching process.